Information for Queensland public housing tenants

 How lead-based paint can affect health

-Lead paint poisoning is rare, but can happen when electrical sanders and grinders are used to remove paint.
+Lead paint poisoning can happen when sanders and grinders are used to remove paint.
 The sanding and grinding makes a lot of lead contaminated dust that can be inhaled or swallowed and may lead to poisoning.

-Lead-based paint that is peeling, flaking or chalking is also a hazard to young children who sometimes pick up and eat it.
+Lead-based paint that is peeling, flaking or chalking is also a hazard to young children who may pick up and eat it.

 Lead-based paint can also contaminate soil and other areas around your home making it an environmental hazard.